Khenziii/khenzii-dev/README.md

 $ yarn install
 ```

-To finish the setup, run:
+And finish the setup with:
 ```shell
 $ yarn prepare
 ```